Tyrnavos: Geography

 The municipality is made up of mountains covering the northern portion as well as grasslands.
 Farmlands dominate the southern portion in which is part of the Thessalian Plain and the Titarisios valley.
 Tyrnavos is a major wine producing center.

+It is bypassed by the Greek National Road 3 (Larissa – Elassona – Kozani – Niki).
+Tyrnavos is located south-southwest of Thessaloniki and Katerini, northwest of Larissa, east-northeast of Trikala and south-southeast of Elassona and Kozani.

 The municipality Tyrnavos has an area of 525.323 km^{2}, the municipal unit Tyrnavos has an area of 370.564 km^{2}, and the community Tyrnavos has an area of 79.109 km^{2}.